The Entangling of Supernova Feedback Impacts with Coarsening Simulation Resolution: Introduction

 \section{Introduction}

 Supernovae (SNe) are considered to be one of the most important processes governing the evolution of galaxies.
-Specifically, they are credited with (\textit{i}) regulating the star formation (SF) within galaxies, which if controlled by gravitational collapse alone would be far greater and quicker than observed \citep[e.g.,][]{Zuckerman74,WhiteFrenk91,WilliamsMcKee97,Kennicutt98,Evans99SF,KrumholzTan07,Keres09,Evans09Obs,Tasker09SF,Tasker11SF,Dobbs11,Hopkins11}, and (\textit{ii}) generating energetic galactic-scale outflows into the circumgalactic medium (CGM) moving with velocities on the order of hundreds of kilometers per second \citep[e.g.][]{Martin99,Veilleux05,Steidel10,Coil11}.
+Specifically, they are credited with (\textit{i}) regulating the star formation (SF) within galaxies, which if controlled by gravitational collapse alone would exceed the observed rates of SF \citep[e.g.,][]{Zuckerman74,WhiteFrenk91,WilliamsMcKee97,Kennicutt98,Evans99SF,KrumholzTan07,Keres09,Evans09Obs,Tasker09SF,Tasker11SF,Dobbs11,Hopkins11}, and (\textit{ii}) generating energetic galactic-scale outflows into the circumgalactic medium (CGM) moving with velocities on the order of hundreds of kilometers per second \citep[e.g.][]{Martin99,Veilleux05,Steidel10,Coil11}.

 The interplay between these processes, however, is not immediately clear.
 The suppression of star formation by SNe may proceed in many different channels: by slowing the rate at which collapsing gas forms stars, disrupting the star-forming region entirely, removing eligible gas from the galaxy, or preventing gas from ever accreting onto the galaxy.
-The extent to which the blast can drive outflows is also varied; the size to which a SN shell expands to is highly sensitive to its environmental conditions \citep[e.g.,][]{KimOstriker15,Martizzi15,Hopkins2024}.
+The extent to which the blast wave can drive outflows is also varied; the size to which a SN shell expands to is highly sensitive to its environmental conditions \citep[e.g.,][]{KimOstriker15,Martizzi15,Hopkins2024}.
 It is furthermore unclear to what degree the outflows are themselves related to each of the channels by which star formation can be suppressed.